SAP-archive/abap-odata-smoke-test/README.md

 # Description

 ODATA services nowadays serve as a foundation of SAP Fiori apps and are therefore utilized at large scale.
-To ensure that services are working correctly after activation, this ABAP Report performs simple [smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_%28software%29) for activated ODATA services all at once, significantly lowering testing and post-activation efforts.
+To ensure that services are working correctly after activation, this ABAP Report performs simple [smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_%28software%29) for activated ODATA services all at once, hence can significantly lower your testing and post-activation efforts in your projects.
+These smoke tests mainly cover the retrieval of ODATA service metadata and optionally can perform an arbitary entityset request.
+For these ODATA calls, the resulting HTTP response codes are collected (e.g. OK = HTTP 200) and displayed in a list view.
+**Note:** There is no validation of request content, data correctness or completeness.
+Also notice, that for arbitary entityset calls, not necessarily every call might succeed, as some entities require mandatory parameters!

-Flow:
+Report Flow:
 * Evaluates all activated ODATA Services (as in transaction /IWFND/MAINT_SERVICE)
 * Performs a $metadata call
 * (Optional) Performs a service document call